 Here are some steps to help you set your goals and save more:

-The first step to setting meaningful goals is to picture your life in 1, 5 or 10 years from now.
-What would you like to be doing?
-Where do you see yourself living?
-How would that feel?
+The first step to setting meaningful goals is to picture your life in 1, 5 or 10 years from now and ask yourself:

-From there, write down the short-, medium- and long-term financial goals that will help you create this life.
-It could be to save enough for a deposit for a home.
-If you’re thinking long term, it could be adding to your pension so you can secure a stable retirement.
+From there, write down the short, medium and long-term financial goals that will help you create this life.
+It could be to save enough for a deposit for a home or, if you’re thinking long term, it could be adding to your pension so you can secure a stable retirement.

 Whatever you choose, make sure you’re passionate about achieving these goals.
 They need to be things that excite and motivate you.

-When you’ve got some goals in mind, it helps to get specific.
+When you have some goals in mind, it helps to get specific.

 If you’re serious about achieving your goals, it can help to create visual reminders.
 Quotes, drawings or framed images are all great ways to bring your goals to life.

-Now you’ve got a clear vision of what you want, lock in that enthusiasm by automating the act of saving.
+Once you have a clear vision of what you want, lock in that enthusiasm by automating your savings.